Policing, Law Enforcement and Security MSc

 Job Prospects

 The MSc has been designed following consultation with policing, law enforcement and security agencies, so that the content delivers the key knowledge requirements of professionals currently working in that field.
-The course will provide graduates with an in-depth understanding and appreciation of the complexities of Policing, Law Enforcement and Security in contemporary society.
+The course will provide you with an in-depth understanding and appreciation of the complexities of policing, law enforcement and security in contemporary society.

 While studying our MSc in Policing, Law Enforcement and Security, you will develop skills that are in high demand with employers across all sectors.
-Graduates from this course will be equipped with substantial knowledge and understanding of theoretical and methodological approaches to contemporary policing, law enforcement and security.
-Furthermore, they will possess excellent transferable skills which are developed through all modules and in particular within the research methods module.
+You will be equipped with substantial knowledge and understanding of theoretical and methodological approaches to contemporary policing, law enforcement and security.
+Furthermore, you will possess excellent transferable skills, which are developed through all modules, and, in particular, within the research methods module.

-Career paths identified for graduates include roles within policing, the Youth Offending Service, Prison and Probation Service, the National Crime Agency, and the Civil Service, but the knowledge, abilities and skills developed throughout the programme of study will prove valuable in a wide range of central and local government areas.
-Additionally, graduates can choose to further pursue their studies and undertake a PhD.
+Career paths identified include roles within policing, the Youth Offending Service, Prison and Probation Service, the National Crime Agency, and the Civil Service, but the knowledge, abilities and skills developed throughout the course will prove valuable in a wide range of central and local government areas.
+Additionally, you can choose to further your studies and undertake a PhD.

 Careers Service